 Companies that offer employees a 401(k) plan have many choices when selecting service providers for defined contribution plans.
 The challenge for many businesses, especially those small- and medium-sized, is that day-to-day operations leaves little time to review, monitor, and optimize their retirement plan on a regular basis.
 The result is that many plan sponsors lack a comprehensive understanding of who the top 401k providers are.
 Because your plan assets change due to financial market conditions and retirement plan contributions, it's important for plan sponsors to understand the service provider landscape and ensure that their plan is with the best provider for their participants (employees.)

-PLANSPONSOR magazine conducts an annual recordkeeping survey and in 2017 profiled 55 leading providers that represent more than $6 trillion in assets and are estimated to account for 85% of the total defined contribution market.
+PLANSPONSOR magazine conducts an annual recordkeeping survey and in 2020 compiled self-reported data submitted by recordkeepers of defined contribution (DC) plans that represent more than $8.2 trillion in assets.
+It is estimated to account for 90% of the total DC market.

 |By Total Defined Contribution Plans|

 The pandemic has caused massive dislocation among small businesses, even after the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Impacts were significant across industries like retail, arts and entertainment, personal services, food services, and hospitality.
 In contrast, technology, finance, professional services, and real estate-related businesses experienced less disruption.

 The CARES Act created a new emergency retirement plan distribution option dubbed the coronavirus-related distribution, or CRD for short.
 A CRD may be drawn from a DC plan or from an IRA in any amount up to $100,000.
 Additionally, the law doubled the size of the loan a participant may take, from $50,000 or 50% of one's account balance, whichever is lower, to $100,000 or 100% of one's account balance.